adamhatton/john-breedon-bass-tuition-pp4/README.md

 #### Typography

 The font used is the default bootstrap 5 font, which provides a "native stack" for every device and OS.
-I opted to use due to the fact that it provides an optimal experience on each device, but also due to the fact that it is a familiar font.
+I opted to use this due to the fact that it provides an optimal experience on each device, but also due to the fact that it is a familiar font.
 These fonts provide a professional yet approachable aesthetic that I did not want to change.

 #### Imagery

-There is limited imagery on the website and it is used a supporting content for the text.
+There is limited imagery on the website and it is used as supporting content for the text.
 The images are all muted in terms of colours in order to fit with the theme of the website and to help with the contrast of the bold orange.

 - The main image on the home page is of a person playing bass guitar and is used to immediately set the context for the website
 - The three card images on the home page are all representations of the information presented below them
 - The image on the About page is of the tutor, so that learners can see what he looks like

-All images were taken from Pexels.
+All images were taken from [Pexels](https://www.pexels.com/).

 #### Wireframes